 Maybe you pointed out a problem only to be seen as the problem.
 Perhaps you sided with someone who was in the right (like Deanna) only to find you’re also shunned.
 Maybe you chose to love someone your church deemed too far gone or too unworthy.

 When you are hurt by the church, it can feel as if your faith is shattering.
-You might wonder who you are, if what you believe is really true, or even if God cares about what you’re going through.
+You might wonder who you are, if what you believe is really true, or even if God cares about what you’re suffering through.

 This can be compounded by the fact that their faith is intertwined with the church for many Christians.
 You might believe that you’re a “good” Christian because you attend church a certain number of times a week or help out with a particular ministry.